-Good nutrition is an essential requirement for health as every process in the body depends on nutrients which are obtained from our diets.
-Nutritional therapists recognize that we each have unique nutritional requirements depending upon a number of factors, from inherited strengths and weaknesses to the influence of our diet, lifestyle and environment.
+Optimum nutrition is an essential requirement for health as every process in the body depends on nutrients, which are obtained from our diets.
+Nutritional therapists recognise that we each have unique nutritional requirements depending upon a number of factors, from inherited strengths and weaknesses to the influence of our diet, lifestyle, and environment.

-People often just think of nutrition in terms of calories supplied by food, fuel we need so we do not starve.
-If that was all, where those calories came from exactly did not matter so much.
+People often just think of nutrition in terms of energy – calories - supplied by food.
+If that was all, where those calories came from exactly would not matter so much.
 However, every single process in our body depends on nutrients we can only obtain from food.
 Without protein, fat, vitamins, minerals and the abundance of plant nutrients available from food, we cannot thrive in the long term, and end up tired, exhausted, and sick.
 So, getting your nutrition right does matter.
-Whether you suffer from a diagnosed chronic condition, are recovering from injury or surgery, experience PMS, are trying for a baby or approaching menopause: You may want to try nutritional therapy.
+Whether you suffer from a diagnosed chronic condition, feel tired all the time, are recovering from injury or surgery, experience PMS, are trying for a baby or approaching menopause: You may want to try nutritional therapy.
 This complementary therapy uses not just food and supplements, but also lifestyle adjustment to return your body to a state of health.

 Nutritional Therapy Sessions at The Body Matters

-Before booking an appointment, we would send you a nutritional therapy questionnaire (NTQ), with questions about your health, medical history, medication or supplements you might be taking, symptoms, stress exposure, digestion etc. It also asks for a three-day food diary.
-As soon as we have received the completed questionnaire from you, we will call you to make an appointment.
+Before booking an appointment, we would send you a nutritional therapy questionnaire (NTQ), with questions about your health, medical history, medication or supplements you might be taking, symptoms, stress exposure, digestion etc. It also asks for a three-day food diary and a health timeline.
+Once we have received the completed paperwork back, we are ready to see you in clinic.

-The initial consultation takes 60 - 90 minutes, during which we will discuss your reasons to see a nutritional therapist.
-Your nutritionist will take a thorough medical history and may ask further questions before explaining a possible course of action.
+The initial consultation takes 60 - 90 minutes, during which we will discuss your reasons to see a nutritional therapist and the outcome you are hoping to achieve.
+Your nutritionist will take a thorough medical history and may ask further questions before recommending a possible course of action.
 Your diet and lifestyle programme will be discussed and agreed upon, and then tailored to your own individual needs.
-Functional tests (see a list of possible tests below) and/or supplements may be recommended.
+Functional tests and/or supplements may be recommended.
 Please note that tests and supplements are not part of the consultation fee and will be charged at an extra cost.

 Follow-up consultations are 30 to 45 minutes long.
-We will discuss your progress so far, then agree on the next step.
+We will discuss your progress so far, then agree on the next steps.
 We recommend a course of nutritional therapy of at least three sessions.